What is Cyber Triple Extortion?

 Cyber extortion is on the rise.
 Lured by easy and lucrative financial gain, cybercriminals have become more persistent and sophisticated.
 New strains of ransomware, ransomware-as-a-service, and affiliated business models have helped turn cyber extortion into a legitimate underground economy.
-In an attempt to turn up the pressure and odds of a successful payday, bad actors are executing triple extortion consisting of:
+In an attempt to turn up the pressure and odds of a successful payday, bad actors are executing triple extortion consisting of the following threats below.

 Cyber extortionists prey upon organizations with less mature security teams, inadequate cybersecurity solutions, and are motivated and capable of paying their extortion demands.
 Fundamental protections should be in place so you can avoid or be prepared when threatened with cyber extortion.